 Ayagaures – Maspalomas.

-Virtually within an hour of landing at Gran Canaria airport I was in the pool of our cheap bungalow complex at Maspalomas, with an air temperature of 25degrees.
+Virtually within an hour of landing at Gran Canaria airport I was in the pool of our cheap bungalow complex at Maspalomas, with an air temperature of 25 degrees.
 It is January, we had just spent 5 euros on a decent bottle of wine, nuts and olives, and are relaxing before a trip to one of the good fish restaurants for supper.
-When John asked me back in England just over a week ago if I fancied a return trip here I readily agreed – we had unfinished business. https://bowlandclimber.wordpress.com/2015/11/15/gr131-gran-canaria-change-of-plans/
+When John had asked me back in England just over a week ago if I fancied a return trip here I readily agreed – we had unfinished business. https://bowlandclimber.com/2015/11/15/gr131-gran-canaria-change-of-plans/

-John became preoccupied with plans to convert the stout reeds into trecking poles thus avoiding the hefty aircraft charges for hold luggage containing our own ‘weapons’.
-His schemes probably still need refining so Ryanair needn’t worry about loss of revenues just yet.
+John became preoccupied with plans to convert the stout reeds into trekking poles thus avoiding the hefty aircraft charges for hold luggage containing our own ‘weapons’.
+His schemes probably still need refining, so Ryanair needn’t worry about loss of revenues just yet.
 The Barranco was quite deep in parts with ‘Swiss Cheese’ volcanic rock on either side.
 A wide selection of plants and shrubs were encountered, the prickly pears were particularly vicious.
 We only met one person down there, an awesomely fit hill runner preparing for an Island race later in the year.
 Eventually we emerged under the motorway into the outskirts of Maspalomas and a welcome coffee at a kiosk outside the health clinic.
-We had previously followed the tracks onwards down to Faro lighthouse at the coast so we took a short cut back to our bungalow.
+We had previously followed the tracks onwards down to Faro lighthouse at the coast, so we took a shortcut back to our bungalow.

 For anybody following the GR131 I would highly recommend this route for the last stage to the coast.